Freedom from Want: Production

 In 1942, Rockwell decided to use neighbors as models for the series.
 In Freedom from Want, he used his living room for the setting and relied on neighbors for advice, critical commentary, and their service as his models.
 For Freedom from Want, Rockwell photographed his cook as she presented the turkey on Thanksgiving Day 1942.
 He said that he painted the turkey on that day and that, unlike Freedom of Speech and Freedom of Worship, this painting was not difficult to execute.
-Rockwell's wife Mary is in this painting, and the family cook, Mrs. Thaddeus Wheaton, is serving the turkey, which the Rockwell family ate that day.
+Rockwell's wife Mary is in this painting, and the family cook, Mrs. Thaddeus Wheaton, is placing in front of Mr. Wheaton (who is the man standing at the end of the table) the turkey that the Rockwell family ate that day.
 The nine adults and two children depicted were photographed in Rockwell's studio and painted into the scene later.
-The models are (clockwise from Wheaton) Lester Brush, Florence Lindsey, Rockwell's mother Nancy, Jim Martin, Mr. Wheaton, Mary Rockwell, Charles Lindsey, and the Hoisington children.
+The models are (clockwise from Mr. and Mrs. Wheaton) Lester Brush, Florence Lindsey, Rockwell's mother Nancy, Jim Martin, Dan Walsh, Mary Rockwell, Charles Lindsey, and the Hoisington children, Bill and Shirley.
 Jim Martin appears in all four paintings in the series.
 Shirley Hoisington, the girl at the end of the table, was six at the time.

 After the Four Freedoms series ran in The Saturday Evening Post, the magazine made sets of reproductions available to the public and received 25,000 orders.
 Additionally the OWI, which six months earlier had declined to employ Rockwell to promote the Four Freedoms, requested 2.5 million sets of posters featuring the Four Freedoms for its war-bond drive in early 1943.

 Rockwell bequeathed this painting to a custodianship that became the Norman Rockwell Museum in Stockbridge, Massachusetts, and it is now part of the museum's permanent collection.
 Rockwell lived in Stockbridge from 1953 until his death in 1978.